joestrouth1/wat-namegame/README.md

 Please use these prompts rather than directly passing an irregular message with `-m`.
 Doing so could allow for auto-generated changelogs and reports in the future.

+## Other docs

+There are some other notes about this project in [/docs](https://github.com/joestrouth1/wat-namegame/tree/main/docs).